-Grace, one of our Parental Support Line Specialists, had these suggestions for a reader who’s concerned about her son’s classroom behavior and his ongoing refusal to bring home assignments and do homework:
+Grace, one of our 1-on-1 Coaching Specialists, had these suggestions for a reader who’s concerned about her son’s classroom behavior and his ongoing refusal to bring home assignments and do homework:

 We are so often presented with issues surrounding school, homework and academic performance, and we understand how this can become a family struggle.

 "The goal is to work with the child where they are and move forward."